 Meanwhile, a version of piri piri, or peri peri meaning “pepper, pepper” in Swahili, was popping up all over Portugal and in South Africa.
 Piri piri was concocted in East Africa using chili peppers originally from the Americas and a combination of spices like paprika, bay leaves, and tarragon.
 As Portugal decolonized in the 1970s, members of its diaspora in Angola and Mozambique brought piri piri back with them.
 Somewhere along the way, Francisco Pedro caught wind of piri piri and stirred up his own recipe at home for chicken-loving Montrealers.
 “My father used to say that his sauce was one of the keys for his success.
 And still is,” the Castanheiras wrote.
 The exact ingredients of their piri piri sauce is, of course, a family secret.

-In 1974, Francisco Pedro went on to open Jano on Saint Laurent, a sit-down grilled chicken restaurant and Coco Rico, a grab-and-go rotisserie steps from his old job at Warshaw.
+In 1970, Francisco Pedro went on to open Coco Rico, a grab-and-go rotisserie steps from his old job at Warshaw, and in 1974, Jano, a sit-down grilled chicken restaurant also on Saint-Laurent.

 The story of Montreal’s love affair with Portuguese chicken isn’t complete without mentioning a beloved spot on the corner of Rachel and de Bullion.
 Romados has a reputation for drawing passersby with the plume of fragrant smoke that it sends off onto the street.
 Once inside, diners cross the bakery’s long counter stacked with delicious-looking pastéis de nata (custard tarts) and powdery loaves of bread, before arriving at the smoke-filled back area where they can order a Portuguese chicken meal with spicy piri piri slathered over everything.